hantuzun/mhpl/README.md

 ### Unicode Cuneiform Characters
 There're 922 Sumero-Akkadian Cuneiform script characters in Unicode version 15.0.
 The list is available on: [cuneiform_unicode_characters.txt](cuneiform_unicode_characters.txt).

+## Future Work
+All of the words Clojure should be covered.
+The selected Cuneiform characters should be as distinct looking as possible.

 ## Version
 This alpha version is transpiled to Clojure 1.11.
-This language should not be used for mission critical software, especially for fighter jets.
+MHPL should not be used for mission critical software, especially for fighter jets.

 ## The MIT License (MIT)
 Copyright © 2023 Han Tuzun